CGNS/HDF5 - An HPC implementation#

 .

-At this level, it is generally not possible to identify a collection of names which are likely to recur.
-This means that the naming of high level objects does not require standardization, and the SIDS are silent regarding the naming convention.
+At this level, it is generally not possible to identify a collection of names that are likely to recur.
+This means that the naming of high-level objects does not require standardization, and the SIDS are silent regarding the naming convention.

 Because every HDF5 node must be given a name when it is opened, default names, based on the node Label, are provided by convention.
 The CGNS Midlevel Library will record the default names if none is provided by the user.
 The precise formula is given in the Label section below.